ga-wdi-curriculum/js-objects-functions/functions.md

 multiply;
 ```

-### You do - Create a function!
+### You do - Create a function (5 minutes)!
 It would be really nice if there was a function that did exponents for us.
 Create a `square` function, it should:

 - Take an argument that is a number
-- the function's output should return the number squared
+- The function's output should return the number squared

 It should look something like this: